-The Group has continued with its negotiations and discussions with AC Enterprises Limited (C49755), the party with whom the Company has signed a non-binding memorandum of understanding to explore the possibility of setting up a joint venture to develop Manoel Island.
-Significant progress has been made on this front, but no transaction has been completed.
+The Group has actively continued its negotiations and discussions with AC Enterprises Limited, with whom we have signed a non-binding memorandum of understanding to explore the possibility of establishing a joint venture for the development of Manoel Island.
+Significant progress has been made in our discussions, although it is important to note that no transaction has been finalized at this stage given the ongoing discussions with Government and the delay in the issuance of the full development permit for the Manoel Island project.